catherinepope/papermod/content/workshops/resources/using-the-ocar-structure-for-narrative-cvs.md

 Your Personal Statement (2-3 sentences) is the most condensed OCAR, distilling your entire career narrative.
 It should emerge naturally from your module-level narratives, not the other way around.

-First draft the full OCAR version (3-4 paragraphs), then condense it ruthlessly to its essence.
+First draft the full OCAR version (3-4 paragraphs), then distil it ruthlessly to its essence.
 For more guidance on this process, see [Writing Your Personal Statement](../writing-your-personal-statement-for-a-narrative-cv/).

 ## Common Pitfalls with Narrative CVs